 To be comfortable using the branching model supported by Gearset Pipelines.

-A Gearset Enterprise license to access the Pipelines feature.
+An Automation Platform license to access the Pipelines feature.
 The feature is also available during the 30-day free trial of the Gearset application.
-Teammates without an Enterprise license won’t be able to access the Pipelines feature.

 Now you’re familiar with why you’d want to use Gearset Pipelines, the next document will look at the supported branching model.